zhelenskiy/kmath/kmath-ast/README.md

 #### Known issues

-- This feature uses `eval` which can be unavailable in several environments.
+- ESTree expression compilation uses `eval` which can be unavailable in several environments.
+- WebAssembly isn't supported by old versions of browsers (see https://webassembly.org/roadmap/).